 3. The clock hands again easy: ATO used these same hands on other models.

 Common Sense: Artists, glassmakers, clockmakers, etc. are in the business of making money.
-So when 2 famous figures collaborate, they publicize it at the time because they want to sell things, that’s what they do.
+So when 2 famous figures collaborate, they publicize it at the time because they want to sell things; that’s what they do.
 Imagine if René Lalique and Léon Hatot (ATO) collaborated on the Normandie clock, and didn’t tell anyone at the time!
 Apparently these two guys kept the whole thing a secret, and it was just discovered in the modern era likely by an auction house specialist/expert that had one of the clocks coming up for auction!
-Kudos to whoever made-up the collaboration scam in the first place and count your lucky stars that Bunko** squads are a thing of the past!
+Kudos to whoever made-up the collaboration scam in the first place and count your lucky stars that Bunko**** squads are a thing of the past!

-** Bunko Squads (also Bunco) – From the Urban Dictionary: “The bunco squad is those policemen who investigate confidence swindles.”
+****Bunko Squads (also Bunco): From the Urban Dictionary: “The bunco squad is those policemen who investigate confidence swindles.”
 In use from the 40’s through the 60’s.
 Not usual among law enforcement today.”

 Our Layman’s view comment: A confidence swindle is when someone gains your confidence/trust for the specific purpose of taking advantage of you in some way (typically financial) once they have your confidence/trust.
+So first they get your trust, then they get your money.